Skip to main content

 How do I know the total amount of security held in our name?

-The Royal Bank of Canada provides a monthly account statement to each licensee who has paid a security deposit to us.
+For cash security, the Royal Bank of Canada provides a monthly account statement to each licensee who has paid a security deposit.

 We have not received an account statement for some months.
 Who should we notify to correct this?